ncostamagna/otp-lab/readme.md

 is neccesary to do this first verification to use the authenticator with this user

 # Validate a token
-after all that, we can validate owr token:
+after all that, we can validate our token:

 ```js
 const accountSid = process.env.TWILIO_ACCOUNT_SID;